-While the details of the sampling procedure do not matter for most parts of this work (they will be considered in App.~\ref{sec:sampling}), it is important that the sampling procedure is designed to achieve the correct vector-matrix multiplication on average, in the sense of an ensemble average for every single iteration step.
-We can thus think of $\check{\mathbf{H}}$ as a random matrix, which (ensemble) averages to the full matrix ${\mathbf{H}}$.
+It is essential for the analysis in the rest of this work that we can think of the sampling process as a multiplication with a noisy matrix.
+This justifies our notation, where $\check{\mathbf{H}}$ represents a random matrix, which (ensemble) averages to the full matrix ${\mathbf{H}}$.
 Note that this picture may fail for non-stoquastic matrices when the walker number is too low to support sufficient walker annihilation.
 As a manifestation of the sign problem, effectively a different matrix is sampled on average in this case \cite{Spencer2012}.
 Thus we will assume in the following that ${\mathbf{H}}$ is a stoquastic matrix (as will be true in all examples presented), or that the walker number is above the annihilation plateau.

 Because Eq.~\eqref{eq:Cupdate} does not generally conserve the norm of the updated coefficient vector, it needs to be supplemented by a population control procedure, which is provided by Eq.~\eqref{eq:Supdate}.
 The number of walkers $N_\mathrm{w}^{(n)}$ is computed from the coefficient vector by the 1-norm at each time step $n$